 - Fifth, and most crucial, he said, “today, our social media experiences are designed in a way that favors broadcasting over engagements, posts over discussions, shallow comments over deep conversations. … It’s as if we agreed that we are here to talk at each other instead of talking with each other.”

-As we move into a new year, a new administration in the United States, and the new phase in dealing with the COVID-19 pandemic, perhaps we can all be receptive to a greater diversity of viewpoints, improving discussions, engaging in deeper discussions and conversations.
+As we move into a new year, a new administration in the United States, and the new phase in dealing with the COVID-19 pandemic, perhaps we can all be receptive to a greater diversity of viewpoints, improving and engaging in deeper discussions and conversations.
 Insightful, rather than inciteful, engagement.

 A very large segment of society, in Canada and the United States, holds views that may seem antithetical to your perspectives.
 How do we discuss issues and constructively work together when such a wide gulf appears to divide us?